ophirhan/cnsr-vlc-viewer-addon/README.md

 `/foo/bar/myvid.cnsr`

 #### NOTICE
-- Currently there is an issue with directories that have underscore or spaces, so please try to avoid them
+- Currently there is an issue with directories that have hebrew in their path, so try to avoid them

 # Setting up the project for development